glotzerlab/signac-docs/docs/source/query.rst

     project.find_jobs({"p": {"$exists": True}})

-On the command line, this expression must be written in JSON encapsulated in single quotes:
+On the command line, this expression must be valid JSON encapsulated in single quotes:

 .. code-block:: bash